SUNDAYS @ 9:00pm on BBC1

 Keeley Hawes on new Upstairs Downstairs actresses:

-Its star, Keeley Hawes, tells … that the actresses who have joined the cast are so pretty that she pleaded with the producers to make sure they are not allowed to outshine her when the series begins later this year.
+Its star, Keeley Hawes, tells … that the actresses who have joined the cast are so pretty that she pleaded with the producers to make sure they are not allowed to outshine her when the series begins later this year.“We have some great new cast additions, including Alex Kingston and Laura Haddock, but, personally, I think they’re both way too pretty,” says the 35-year-old actress.

 Hawes, who is the face of Boots No 7 cosmetics, adds: “I’m, like, ‘no more scenes with them, thank you very much, just solo close-ups of my face, please.’ ”